Marble Cleaning Care and Repair

 These are usually the result of metal items such as a lamp or a metal container in which plant is placed.
 For this, you will need to use a commercial rust stain remover.
 Follow directions exactly and do not leave it on the surface very long as the acid in many rust removers can etch the surface.

 Acids Fruit juice, carbonated beverages or other acids will etch if allowed to remain on the marble.
 Wipe up acid spills immediately, and wipe the surface with wet cloth.
 If the surfaced is etched, polishing may be required.

 Your marble will stand the test of time if you follow these tips.
+Check out our helpful answers to reader questions here.
 Be sure to take the preventative measures as well to save yourself from the headache caused by stains!